Skip to main content

 Which company has more employees?

-Sardine AI has approximately 150 employees, while Thought Machine has approximately 500-1000.
-A larger team often signals higher revenue or venture backing, but in AI, smaller teams are increasingly capable of building at scale.
+Sardine AI has about 150 employees; Thought Machine has about 500-1000.
+A bigger team usually means more revenue or heavier VC backing, but in AI, small teams can build at massive scale.

 Are Sardine AI and Thought Machine competitors?